KarstenSiebert/Push2Ride/README.md

 The provided code samples are based on PHP and allow you to send messages to your mobile device, which has Ride installed.
 Messages can be sent to individuals, to members of groups, and as broadcasts to selected regions.

 Messages may include just text, text and individual icons, or text, icons and additional images.
 Depending on the provided content the Ride app will present the received message as text or text with image.
 Included links can be used to forward the user to other applications or sites.
+App users simply swipe right to follow the link, or swipe left to remove the messages.

 Transmitters can generate subscription channels, send their messages over these channels and ask users to subscribe to their channels.
+App users simply swipe right to subscribe or extend their subscription, or swipe left to leave a previously subscribed channel.
 Inside the Ride app users can also search for channels of their interest.

 The samples include code to send messages with geo-location triggers.
 Users with Ride installed receive your messages once they enter specific areas.